Paraconsistent and Paracomplete Zermelo-Fraenkel Set Theory: The theory

 \subsection{Pairing}

-The Pairing Axiom is normally needed to get set-theory ``started'', e.g., by allowing the definition of ordered pairs, relations, functions, and so on.
-Recall the discussion in Convention \ref{conny2} in Section \ref{intuition} and that we want notation such as $\{u,v\}$ to stand for the {\it classical} set whose !-extension and ?-extension contain exactly the two objects $u$ and $v$.
+The Pairing axiom is normally needed to get set-theory `started' and allow the definition of ordered pairs, relations, functions, and so on.
+Recall the discussion in Convention \ref{conny2} that we want notation such as $\{u,v\}$ to stand for the {\it classical} set whose !-extension and ?-extension contain exactly the two objects $u$ and $v$.
 This motivates the following

 As discussed in Section \ref{intuition}, this falls in line with the intuition of an unordered pair $\{u,v\}$ as a classical set.
 Referring to Lemma \ref{shwa}.
 (5) and (6), we now see that, if we had used the definition $\{x : x=u \lor x=v\}$ for the unordered pair, then the ?-extension would have been the collection of all $x$ such that $x^! \subseteq u^?$ and $u^! \subseteq x^?$, or $x^! \subseteq v^?$ and $v^! \subseteq x^?$.
 This is problematic since there is no upper bound on the size of $x^?$.
 Indeed, in Lemma \ref{properclass} we will prove that if there exists at least one incomplete set, then $\{x : x=u \lor x=v\}$ is a proper class.